TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 14/Proverbs 14.26.md

 ---

-In the fear of Jehovah is strong confidence; And his children shall have a place of refuge.
+In the fear of Yahweh is a secure fortress, and he will be a refuge for his children.